sveltia/sveltia-cms/README.md

   - So far, 145+ of them, or 265+ including duplicates, have been effectively solved in Sveltia CMS
   - Target: 250 or all relevant and fixable issues in a future release (Yes, you read it right)
   - Note: Issues include both feature requests and bug reports; we also track their [stale issues](https://github.com/decaporg/decap-cms/issues?q=is%3Aissue+%22Closing+as+stale%22) and [discussions](https://github.com/decaporg/decap-cms/discussions)
+  - Most of the [top-voted features](https://github.com/decaporg/decap-cms/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) are on our table — Some are already implemented in Sveltia CMS, the others are expected to be solved in 2025
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new?labels=enhancement) if you have any specific issues you’d like to see solved!
 - Solving [our own issues](https://github.com/sveltia/sveltia-cms/issues)
 - Responding to feedback from the maintainer’s clients